-This research was executed as a randomized-controlled trial.
-Initially, each reader was assigned "control applications" that contained the original application materials evaluated during the official read during the regular admissions cycle.
-Then, in the treatment condition, some applications were randomly assigned with a Dashboard in addition to all of the original application materials.
-The share of admissions readers that were assigned to the treatment/control condition was negotiated with the individual colleges.
-However, we were unwavering in our position that we block randomize applications - randomly assigning applications to readers and to control/treatment conditions within readers.9 Random assignment of the Dashboard allowed us to evaluate how environmental contextual data and contextualized academic achievement influenced admission outcomes.
-Admission staff from participating universities overwhelmingly found the overall environmental index and SAT contextual differences to be most informative, so we focused our analyses on these two independent variables.10
+The share of applications that were assigned to the treatment/control condition was negotiated with the individual colleges, and, as Table 1 shows, ranged from about 50% to 90%.
+However, we were unwavering in our position that we block randomize applications - randomly assigning applications to readers and randomly assigning control/treatment conditions within readers.
+Random assignment of the Dashboard allowed us to evaluate how environmental contextual data and contextualized academic achievement influenced admission outcomes.
+Admission staff from participating universities overwhelmingly found the overall environmental context and SAT contextual differences to be most informative, so we focused our analyses on these two independent variables.9

-Sampling Strategy
+Sampling strategy

 For applicants with very high and very low probabilities of admission, the likelihood of additional contextual data changing the admissions decision is very low.
-Thus, to make our study more relevant to applicants for whom contextual data might influence reader decisions, we sampled from the set of applicants whom we determined to be on the cusp of admission.
+Thus, to make our study more relevant to applicants for whom contextual data might influence reader decisions, we sampled from the set of applicants whose academic qualifications indicated eligibility for admission, but omitted students whose academic qualifications signaled either guaranteed admission or a very low probability of admission.
+This means that the results presented in this study are applicable to the subset of applicants where admissions decisions might be swayed by additional contextual information.
 We took two main approaches to identifying such applicants.
-First, we used logit models to estimate individual applicants' predicted probabilities of admission using historical admissions data, and the characteristics provided to us by colleges that are typically influential in admissions decisions, including ethnicity, gender, and standardized test scores.
-Using these predicted probabilities of admission, we selected applicants with predicted admission probabilities in an interval around approximately 0.50.
-The size of the interval was determined by the reading capacity of the admissions officers.
-At the most selective universities, there were no applicants with predicted probabilities of admission of 50 percent, so we identified borderline admission applicants by sampling exclusively from applicants waitlisted during the official read.
-After finalizing the sample, we randomly assigned applications to readers and also randomized which applications contained the Dashboard.
-During the assignment process, we specified that readers had not already reviewed applications during the official application review process.11
+First, we used logit models to estimate individual applicants' predicted probabilities of admission using historical admissions data, and, where available, the characteristics provided to us by colleges that are typically influential in admissions decisions, including race/ethnicity, gender, and standardized test scores.
+Using these predicted probabilities of admission, we selected applicants with predicted admission